 I had a quite a lot of trouble getting all 12 MSVC builds to execute with CMake and to pass the daily_test.sh.
 It's been stable now for two weeks.
 I think CMake/Visual Studio is more-or-less complete.
 This has been a lot of work, however it is one of the major new features of the v0.26 release.

-#9 Updated by Robin Mills 4 months ago
+Updated by Robin Mills about 5 years ago

 In response to a discussion with Saiteja Tallam on the Forum concerning Qt/MinGW/32, I've extended the nightly build to publish those builds.

 This was quite difficult for a couple of reasons: